Area: 255.32 km2|

 3.1.
 Prehistory and Antiquity

-Notwithstanding its great size, rich subsoil and natural resources this island, due to the lack of natural harbours and its geographical
+Notwithstanding its great size, rich subsoil and natural resources, Ikaria, due to its lack of natural harbours and its geographical isolation, has few mentions in historical texts.

-There are also archaeological proves for the habitation of the island during Geometric times.
+There is also archaeological evidence for the habitation of the island during Geometric times.
 Near the Katafygi acropolis (Ayios

 apparently first settled the area of nowadays Kambos, known as Oenoe in antiquity.
 Indeed, in the site of Nas finds of gorientalizing